bfg-s/admin-documentation/Writerside/topics/Small-box.md

 # Small box

-Is a separate component of the deligator class `\App\Admin\Delegates\SmallBox`.
+Is a separate component of the deligator class `\Admin\Delegates\SmallBox`.
 To create a widget suitable for displaying statistics data, such as the number of users, using the `SmallBox` component, you can follow this example:
 ```php
 use App\Admin\Delegates\SmallBox;